pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 Adding or removing nodes is not part of the interface.
 Instead, new unknown nodes need to be detected in `Filter`:
-- When creating a fictional node during simulation from an existing node, CA needs to add a special annotation `autoscaling.k8s.io/node-resource-capacity` with the name of the original node.
-Then the NodeResources object under that name, i.e. from the original node, gets used also for the fictional node.
+- When creating a fictional node during simulation from an existing node, CA needs to add a special annotation `autoscaling.k8s.io/node-resource-slices` with the name of the original node.
+Then the NodeResourceSlices object(s) with that node name, i.e. from the original node, get used also for the fictional node.
 The assumption is that the new node will have the same hardware and configuration and thus the same capacity as the old one.
-- When scaling from zero, the cluster administrator or cloud provider must create one such object per node group with a name that won't conflict with real nodes in the cluster and then ensure that fictional nodes created for that node group have the `autoscaling.k8s.io/node-resource-capacity` with that name.
+- When scaling from zero, the cluster administrator or cloud provider must create such objects per node group and then ensure that fictional nodes created for that node group have the `autoscaling.k8s.io/node-resource-slices` with that name.
 - To the scheduler plugin, both cases look the same and thus no special cases are needed.